 Only Kirby could make the end of civilization into a joyous adventure.
 Kirby and the Forgotten Land is a lovely warm hug of a game, as you wander around eating everything and fighting monsters with a variety of different abilities.

-Forgotten Land hits a lot of the same notes as Super Mario Odyssey but beats Odyssey because it’s the only Nintendo Switch game where you can inhale a vending machine and then become the vending machine, swatting nearby enemies with cans.
+Forgotten Land hits a lot of the same notes as Super Mario Odyssey but beats Odyssey because it’s the only Nintendo Switch game where you can inhale a vending machine, turn into said vending machine, and begin swatting nearby enemies with cans.

 Simple design and thoughtful puzzles elevate this platformer to legend status, although the beauty of it is you’ll barely notice how hard the game is working for your affections.
 It’s comfort food in videogame form, easily making it one of the best Switch games available right now.